 The opening of the account must be done in person.

-What is known as IRNR, or Non-Resident Income Tax (information in spanish), is a Spanish tax levied on income earned in Spanish territory by individuals and legal entities.
+What is known as IRNR, or Non-Resident Income Tax, is a Spanish tax levied on income earned in Spanish territory by individuals and legal entities.

 You are considered a resident in Spain if you spend more than 183 days here during the calendar year.
 In this case, you will be taxed according to IRPF, the Income Tax paid by Spanish residents.